python-trio/trio/docs/source/reference-core.rst

            print(await queue.get())

    async def main():
-       # Trio's actual queue classes have countermeasures to prevent
+       # This example won't work with Trio's actual Queue class, so
-       # this example from working, so imagine we have some sort of
+       # imagine we have some sort of platonic ideal of an unbounded
-       # platonic ideal of a queue here
+       # queue here:
        queue = trio.HypotheticalQueue()
        async with trio.open_nursery() as nursery:
            # Two producers